-GME is incorporated as part of The Highland Council's quality improvement planning.
+Current practice GME is incorporated as part of The Highland Council's quality improvement planning.
 Gaelic improvement priorities are targeted annually through school evaluation templates.

-Annually develop the 3-18 GME curriculum vision across Highland, with a focus on improving access to the secondary Senior Phase Gaelic offer in GME.
+Actions required Annually develop the 3-18 GME curriculum vision across Highland, with a focus on improving access to the secondary Senior Phase Gaelic offer in GME.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility Education and Learning Service

-Attainment and achievement in GME and GLE is reported to elected members annually.
+10 Both GME and GLE Current practice Attainment and achievement in GME and GLE is reported to elected members annually.

-Promote and support schools to deliver pathways for Gaelic learning that are specific to their school context.
+Actions required Promote and support schools to deliver pathways for Gaelic learning that are specific to their school context.
 Encourage schools to evaluate and deliver accreditation and wider experiences in Gaelic where possible.

-Yearly throughout The Highland Council GLP 2024-2029 Responsibility
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility Education and Learning Service

-Gaelic outcomes are currently included in School Improvement Plan templates to ensure Gaelic is included as a priority as part of school evaluation for annual standards and quality reporting.
+11 GME Current practice Gaelic outcomes are currently included in School Improvement Plan templates to ensure Gaelic is included as a priority as part of school evaluation for annual standards and quality reporting.

-Plan and deliver a Gaelic literacy accreditation rationale for all GME pupils by the end of S3 by 2027.
+Actions required Plan and deliver a Gaelic literacy accreditation rationale for all GME pupils by the end of S3 by 2027.
+Target date December 2026 Responsibility Education and Learning Service

-December 2026

-The Highland Council's Gaelic Team currently reports quarterly on Gaelic education key performance indicators as part of a standing item at the Council's Gaelic Committee.
+12 GME Current practice The Highland Council's Gaelic Team currently reports quarterly on Gaelic education key performance indicators as part of a standing item at the Council's Gaelic Committee.
 The Gaelic Team also reports annually on Gaelic education pupil numbers, curriculum offer opportunities and attainment information at the Council's Education Committee.
 We promote Gaelic to all families in both ELC and primary enrolment, with information provided on the Council's website and social media, including the benefits of Gaelic education and bilingualism.

-Support and grow GME early years, primary and secondary pupil numbers through ongoing tracking of pupil numbers.
+Actions required Support and grow GME early years, primary and secondary pupil numbers through ongoing tracking of pupil numbers.
+Target date Yearly throughout The Highland Council GLP 2024-29 Responsibility Education and Learning Service early years support via Early Years Support Officer with Gaelic.
+Actions required Undertake community consultation on models of opportunities for GME ELC to support transition when there are ongoing recruitment pressures as a barrier to delivery of 1140 hours childcare provision.
+Target date 2026-29 Responsibility Education and Learning Service

-GME ELC is provided in 20 sgoiltean-àraich by both The Highland Council and partner centres.
-We also provide ELC early years support via Early Years Support Officer with Gaelic.
+13 GME Current practice GME ELC is provided in 20 sgoiltean-àraich by both The Highland Council and partner centres.
+We also provide ELC